ahmedrsaeed/react-tic-tac-toe-demo-using-reframe/README.md

 Steps:

-1. Check out the re-frame repo
+1. Check out this repo
 2. Get a command line
 3. `cd` to the root of this sub project (where this README exists)
 4. run "`lein do clean, figwheel`"  to compile the app and start up figwheel hot-reloading,